Fire

 Protecting your home against bushfires

-If you live in an area prone to bush or grassfires, you should have a Bushfire Survival Plan.
-Your plan should include detail the risk posed by fire to your property and information on leaving early on days of high fire danger.
-CFA provide advice on developing a suitable Bushfire Survival Plan.
+In addition to preparing your property, it's essential to have a Bushfire Survival Plan.
+This plan should contain information on the potential risks posed by fire to your property and how to evacuate early on days of high fire danger.
+CFA provides valuable advice on developing an appropriate Bushfire Survival Plan.
+Remember, being prepared is the key to staying safe during fire season.

 Avoiding fires in your home